 While a low purine diet can help prevent kidney stones or gout flare-ups, the diet is not a cure for either condition.
 A person should discuss further treatment options with a doctor.

 Medication can also help to lower chronically high uric acid levels.
 Two common drugs that doctors prescribe are probenecid and allopurinol.
 These medications can regulate uric acid levels in the long term.

-A low-purine diet cannot ease a gout flare-up while it is happening, but over-the-counter medications, such as naproxen (Aleve), can help.
+A low purine diet cannot ease a gout flare-up while it is happening, but over-the-counter medications, such as naproxen (Aleve), can help.
 Prescription-strength treatments are also available.

-Always speak with a doctor before embarking on a new diet, especially one that aims to address a health issue.
+A person should always speak with a doctor before embarking on a new diet, especially one that aims to address a health issue.

 The doctor can provide tips and may recommend additional medical treatments to reduce symptoms.